AbhayRjvanshi/MiniDocker/README.md

 # Mini Docker
+A project emphasizing the need to understand the basics of technology like Desktop Docker(which is much complex to learn as a beginner).
+The project emphasizes the learning of basics commands of Docker(via namespaces).
 A lightweight container runtime written in C, designed to run entirely in the Linux terminal.

 ## Features